 Let’s be honest: insurance is useful but we don’t want to use our policies.
 It’d be better to forget about them (and about accidents related to insurance cases) but the world is dangerous.
 In recent years, news about terrorists, wars, and hurricanes force more people to get insured.
 Hence, underwriters get benefits from this demand and increase their revenue.
 Looks simple, right?

 We have another approach to boosting your business.
 Even without menacing news, entrepreneurs can attract new customers by using insurtech solutions and showing the pros of innovative personalized offers.
-Nowadays, growing generations are familiar with new tech, so why not to speak the same language with your clients?
+Nowadays, growing generations are familiar with new tech, so why not speak the same language as your clients?